-There are currently two co-located facilities in California: the Lacy Juvenile Annex in Orange County and the Yolo County Juvenile Hall.
-Pursuant to WIC §207.1 (h), these facilities must meet the following criteria:
+There is currently only one co-located facility in California: Yolo County Juvenile Hall.
+Pursuant to WIC §207.1 (h), co-located facilities must meet the following criteria:

 - The juvenile facility is physically or architecturally separate from the portion that holds adult offenders so that contact between the two is prevented; - Shared non-residential programs only occur when there are written policies and procedures to assure that there is time-based use of those areas that prevents contact between juveniles and adult offenders; - Juvenile facility has a dedicated and separate staff from the portion that holds adult offenders (this requirement exceeds federal requirements); and - Juvenile facility complies with all applicable state and local statutory, licensing and regulatory requirements for juvenile facilities of this type.